 The next morning it was time to pack up and leave – sadly our last day camping in the Kgalagadi Transfrontier Park as we were heading into Namibia.
 While Mum and Dad were putting down the tent a little white scorpion came scurrying out.
 So they quickly moved the tent but the scorpion kept running, trying to get into the shade of the tent.
 Then a fork tailed drongo saw the scorpion and swooped down and promptly caught the scorpion in its beak.
 It took it to a branch and started whacking it against the branch to kill it.
 Meanwhile a so-called baby drongo – which looked the same size as the mum – came and started chirping to tell mum it wants the food.
 But the scorpion wasn’t dead yet so the mum kept whacking it on the branch until it was completely dead.
 Then the very kind mum just gave it the scorpion and the baby slowly gobbled it down.

-A few times during our stay we had bugs on our tent and the birds would just fly and grab the bugs and then fly off to eat their.
+A few times during our stay we had bugs on our tent and the birds would just fly and grab the bugs and then fly off to eat them.

 Who could have thought you would see so many animals when camping in the Kgalagadi Transfrontier Park – especially in one campsite in only 3 day.
-It just goes to show don’t only look for the big animals – if you are after great photography have a look around the campsites and appreciate the small creatures.
+It just goes to show don’t only look for the big animals – have a look around the campsites and appreciate the small creatures.
 They have an amazing life, but of course seeing the lions and the caracal was also absolutely amazing.

 The Kgalagadi Transfrontier Park is one of our favourite places and so well worth the effort to visit.
-See the following Travel Africa itineraries for ideas on how we can integrate it into a fantastic safari for you in southern Africa:
+Read more about this magical place in these blogs: